-The Project on International and Security Affairs (PISA) is the campus affiliate of the Institute on Global Conflict and Cooperation (IGCC), a UC systemwide institute based at UCSD.
-PISA's mission is to encourage research, teaching and public discussion on international relations.
-PISA accomplishes this mission through the sponsorship of conferences, seminars, and lectures on world affairs for faculty, students, and the general public.
-PISA collaborates extensively with other campus research and teaching units.
-Recent activities have included a seminar on international relations theory, a workshop and seminar series on globalization, and support for international relations programming at Eleanor Roosevelt College.
+The Project on International and Security Affairs (PISA) is the campus affiliate of the Institute on Global Conflict and Cooperation (IGCC), a UC system-wide institute based at UCSD.
+PISA serves to promote research in international and security affairs, enhance campus and community understanding of current international issues, and disseminate current research on international relations to faculty and students.
+PISA pursues these goals through its own research and programming activities and its collaboration with other research and teaching organizations at UCSD.
+Recent activities have included a seminar on international relations theory, a workshop on the persistence of territorial conflict, and support for international relations programming at Eleanor Roosevelt College.